Current Programs and Projects

 Annual High Country Farm Tour

 The Farm Tour connects the public with local food sources, teaches consumers how food grows, and allows all of us to celebrate agricultural heritage while enjoying our rural landscape.
-In 2012, the Tour featured 22 diverse farms across three counties in the High Country.
-Takes place the first weekend in August.
+The Farm Tour is an opportunity to visit a variety of family and small farms in the High Country while they hold open houses multiple times throughout the year.
+The tour takes place in the summer in three different NC counties - Ashe, Watauga, and Caldwell.

 Throughout the year, we partner with local experts to present seasonal, educational workshops that promote sustainable living and self-sufficiency.
 These workshops are meant to serve as educational tools to raise awareness for our local food system.
 We know that healthy food systems depend upon community support and provide opportunities for people outside of the farming community to learn about local agriculture and actively participate.
 Community workshops, events, and meetings are designed to encourage and reawaken the High Country's appreciation for the local food system.